l2beat/l2beat/packages/backend/discovery/shared-eigenlayer/ethereum/diffHistory.md

-Generated with discovered.json: 0xc01dac3392d6b5f8959fc8ffc81dd80314ca7d77
+Generated with discovered.json: 0x877799d872a5acb6a7fd4892a429d608acc616e2

-# Diff at Mon, 26 Aug 2024 10:29:33 GMT:
+# Diff at Mon, 26 Aug 2024 14:20:53 GMT:

 - author: vincfurc (<10850139+vincfurc@users.noreply.github.com>)
 - comparing to: main@16dab914d3f53144841d384494d3e18d88c515c1 block: 20592132
-- current block number: 20612170
+- current block number: 20613324

 ## Description

-Provide description of changes.
-This section will be preserved.
+Create strategyWhitelister contract to manage strategies.
+The owner of the strategyWhitelister contract is the old strategyWhitelister (EigenLayerOperationsMultisig).

+strategyWhitelister contract: Factory contract for deploying BeaconProxies of a Strategy contract implementation for arbitrary ERC20 tokens.
+Allows for ERC20 blacklisting, preventing deploying strategies for the token.
+Only the owner can blacklist token.
+The owner can also remove strategies from the whitelist of strategies that stakers can deposit into.
+The contract allows deploying only one strategy per token.
+The PauserRegistry manages the pause/unpase of this contract.

+Deployed strategies for sUSDe (0x8fEb56C8802Bda01F3cC1802D44f6Cb469Ac9B22), reALT (0x6075546538c3eFbD607ea6aFC24149fCcFb2edF4), and ALT (0x8457CA5040ad67fdebbCC8EdCE889A335Bc0fbFB).

 ## Watched changes